sudopenmark/sudopenmark/README.md

 - 👋 Hi, I’m @sudopenmark
-- 👀 I'm a hacker possibly greyhat
+- 👀 I'm a hacker possibly grayhat
 - 🌱 I’m certified
 - 💞️ I’m open to collaboration
 - 📫 How to reach me? uh you dont